 Auto Loan Calculator

-Use this auto loan calculator to estimate what a car purchase could cost each month after you factor in the vehicle price, down payment, trade-in value, APR, sales tax, and dealer fees.
+Use this auto loan calculator to estimate what a car purchase could cost each month after you factor in the vehicle price, down payment, trade-in value, any existing loan payoff on your trade-in, APR, loan term, sales tax, dealer fees, and any manufacturer rebate or incentive.

-It is built for practical car-buying planning in the US: compare financing structures, see how much you may need to borrow, and understand how taxes, fees, and a trade-in can change both the monthly payment and the total cost of the loan.
+It is built for practical car-buying planning in the US.
+You can compare loan structures, test how negative equity on a trade-in raises the amount you borrow, and see how taxes, fees, and a rebate all shape the monthly payment and the total cost of the loan.

-For transparency, this version uses the full vehicle price as the purchase price, uses a separate taxable amount to estimate sales tax, and then applies down payment and trade-in value as credits when estimating the financed amount.
+The calculator uses the full vehicle price as the purchase price, applies sales tax to a separate taxable amount (with a toggle to reflect your state's rules), and then applies the down payment, net trade-in equity, and any rebate as credits against the financed amount.
 Trade-in tax treatment varies by state.

 Results are planning estimates only.
 Taxes and fees may be included if entered, but dealer structures, state tax rules, lender fees, and actual auto loan offers can vary.